ArinolaMordi/-Meta-U-Web-Dev-Track-Capstone-Project/README.md

 As a reader ,
 I want to have clear and simple written instructions in the projects, So that I can read and understand the steps easily.

+As a visual learner,
+I want to have more visual representation in the projects, such as diagrams and illustrations, So that I can understand and follow the instructions better.

+As a Tiny Thinker user,
+I want the messaging feature to be intuitive and easy to use, So that I can navigate and interact with college students without difficulty.

+As a Tiny Thinker user,
+I want to have a messaging feature where I can communicate with college students studying mechanical engineering, So that I can ask questions, seek guidance, and receive mentorship from them.

+As a Tiny Thinker user ,
+I want to be able to register with a parent's email, So that I can have a personalized account and access age-appropriate content.